2018ik/2018ik.github.io/_wiki/prayer.markdown

 Firstly, we must pray before God will rise up to work (Matt 18:18-20).
 God will not act independently, we must pray and agree with Him - His goal is to accomplish His will through our prayer.

-This brings us to the second point: prayer is our working together with God to accomplish His will.
-If we do not work together with God in prayer for His will, He will not work and cannot work.
-This is why He won't give you infinite Lamborghinis, even if you pray and ask for it.
+Therefore, prayer is man's working together with God to accomplish His will.
+If man does not work together with God in prayer for His will, He will not work and cannot work.

 We must see this principle: while God cannot do what he wants to do unless man wants it, he likewise will only carry out His will when our prayers are in harmony with His will.